Current Projects

 Here’s one thing that page doesn’t mention: sometimes multipotentialites need a pause.
 That’s how we reinvent ourselves creatively from time to time.

 Nope.
-Not now.
+Not yet.

-The climate/biodiversity crises weighed heavily in my heart and mind.
+Eventually, I realized the climate and biodiversity crises weighed heavily in my heart and mind.
 Thank you, Greta Thunberg, for the urgent wake up call!

-So I began to look at ways I could contribute with positive, meaningful action — in our corner of the Pacific Northwest.
+I looked at ways to contribute my varied skills to that urgent issue with positive, meaningful action — in our corner of the Pacific Northwest.
+So here’s what I did: